-At Hackers Mauritius we work on several projects and code for fun.
-One of the interesting project we have look at is an application called Tarsnap which is use to perform secure backup on the cloud.
-At Hackers Mauritius, myself (@TheTunnelix) and Codarren (@Devildron) recently send codes to Tarsnap and same were approved.
-Thats really cool when someone’s code is approved and used world wide by thousand of companies.
-Thanks to Selven (@eldergod) and Loganaden (@loganaden_42 ) who are the creators of Hackers Mauritius who inpired us.
-Today, i have the privilege to speak on Tarsnap at the DevConMru 2016 which was held at Voila hotel, Bagatelle.
-On reaching there, i was impressed on the number of people already waiting inside the conference room who were curious about Tarsnap.
+At Cyberstorm Mauritius we work on several projects and code for fun.
+One of the interesting projects we have look at is an application called Tarsnap which is used to perform a secure backup on the cloud.
+At Cyberstorm Mauritius, myself (@TheTunnelix) and Codarren (@Devildron) recently send codes to Tarsnap and same were approved.
+That’s really cool when someone’s code is approved and used worldwide by thousands of companies.
+Today, I have the privilege to speak on Tarsnap at the DevConMru 2016 which was held at Voila hotel, Bagatelle.
+On reaching there, I was impressed by the number of people already waiting inside the conference room who were curious about Tarsnap.
 Some were entrepreneurs whilst others were students.
 I should say around 30 people attended the conference.
-Since it was a sunday at 11:30 am, Selven did not hesitate to bring some beer to the little crowd present there.
+Since it was a Sunday at 11:30 am, the team did not hesitate to bring some beer to the little crowd present there.
 I was busy setting up my laptop for the presentation.

 Everyone was turning their head and making the effort to read the content.
 And here we go.
 I noticed that they are all ready and curious about it.

-Getting on to the other part of Tarsnap and Bandwidth, emphasis was made on Tarsnap which synchronised blocks of data using very intelligent algorithm.
-Nowadays, there are companies that still uses tapes for backups.
+Getting on to the other part of Tarsnap and Bandwidth, an emphasis was made on Tarsnap which synchronized blocks of data using a very intelligent algorithm.
+Nowadays, there are companies that still use tapes for backups.
 Imagine having so many tapes and when restoration time has arrived, this would take tremendous time.
 Tarsnap compresses, encrypts and cryptographically signs every byte you send to it.
-No knowledge of crytographic protocols is required.
-At this point, i asked a question about volunteers who are thinking to look at the Tarsnap code.
+No knowledge of cryptographic protocols is required.
+At this point, I asked a question about volunteers who are thinking to look at the Tarsnap code.
 There were three persons who raised their hands.
-The importance of the Keyfile was raised up as some companies secure their private key in a safe.
-Tarsnap also support division of responsibilities where an explanation was laid out where a particular key can only be used to create archive and not delete them.
+The importance of the key file was raised up as some companies secure their private key in a safe.
+Tarsnap also supports the division of responsibilities where an explanation was laid out where a particular key can only be used to create an archive and not delete them.

 Tarsnap is not an open source product.
-However, there client code is open to learn, break and study.
-I laid emphasis on the reusable open source components that come with Tarsnap for example the Scrypt KDF (Key derivation function).
-KDF derives one or more secret keys from a secret value such as a master key, a password or passphrase or using a pseudo random function.
+However, their client code is open to learn, break and study.
+I laid emphasis on the reusable open source components that come with Tarsnap, for example, the Script KDF (Key derivation function).
+KDF derives one or more secret keys from a secret value such as a master key, a password or passphrase or using a pseudo-random function.
 The Kivaloo data store was briefly explained.
-Its a collection of utilities which togather form a data store associating keys up to 255 bytes with value up to 255 bytes.
+Its a collection of utilities which together form a data store associating keys up to 255 bytes with a value up to 255 bytes.
 Writes are accepted until data has been synced.
 If A completed before B, B will see the results of A. The SPIPED secure pipe daemon which is a utility for creating symmetrically encrypted and authenticated pipes between socket addresses so that one may connect to one address.

 I also explained to the audience the pricing mechanism which was perceived rather cheap for its security and data deduplication mechanisms.
-Tarsnap pricing works similar as a prepaid utility-metered model.
+Tarsnap pricing works similarly as a prepaid utility-metered model.
 A deposit of $5 is needed.
-Many was amazed when i told them that the balance is track to 18 decimal places.
+Many were amazed when I told them that the balance is a track to 18 decimal places.
 Prices are paid exactly what is consumed.

-Other interesting features such as regular expression support and interesting stuffs with the dry run features of Tarsnap was given.
+Other interesting features such as regular expression support and interesting kinds of stuff with the dry run features of Tarsnap was given.
 The concept of Tar command compared to Tarsnap was also explained.
-Commands, hints and tricks explained.
+Commands, hints, and tricks explained.